Google Phone 44 preps call recording and transcription - 9to5Google

 <string name=”call_recording_disclaimer_agreen_button_text”>Agree</string>

-To ensure all parties are aware when you are or are not recording, it appears that a voice will announce each time that recording has begun or ended.
+To ensure all parties are aware when you are or are no longer recording, it appears that a voice will announce each time that recording has begun or ended.
 This should prevent any illicit or covert recordings from happening courtesy of Google Phone.

 <string name=”call_recording_starting_voice”>This call is now being recorded</string>